michaelnny/rl4llm/src/rl4llm/inference/README.md

 ### Important for Co-hosting SGLang with Training Models

-If you want to co-host the inference engine and training models on the same devices, use the `--enable-memory-saver` option, which requires using the torch memory saver package.
+If you want to co-hosting the inference engine and training models on the same devices, use the `--enable-memory-saver` option, which requires using the torch memory saver package.
 You can install it with `pip install torch-memory-saver`.

 ```bash
 PYTHONPATH=src python -m rl4llm.inference.launch_sgl_server \